 Recipe Note

-Can I skip soaking the black beans?
+Can I skip soaking the black beans overnight?

 Can I use white rice instead of brown?